Business Mapping Review

 The numbers layer

 Are the numbers accurate, timely, and useful?
 Can you explain last month's performance without opening a spreadsheet?
-Do your management accounts arrive within ten working days of month-end, and do you trust them enough to act on them?
+Do your management accounts arrive within ten working days of month-end — and do you trust them enough to act on them?

 “When did you last look at your accounts and immediately know what needed to change?”

-02 Operations
+02 Commercial

 The delivery layer